alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 So, you can return typed error codes essentially.
 This doesn't allow for success data, however, it's just the error.
 At this point you might reach for C# Tuples (e.g., `(bool Success, User?
 User, string Error)`).

 However, tuples lack invariants.
 You can accidentally create a tuple with `Success = true` AND `Error = "Failed"`.
 You can also ignore the `Success` boolean and read the `User` property directly, causing null reference bugs.
-This is sort of the same issue with the Try/out pattern, albeit with the Try/out pattern you can sort of compose it within a single if statement, which is sort of nice.

 `Result` encapsulates the state, making invalid combinations unrepresentable.